Seymour, Indiana: Other significant buildings

-714 W Fifth Street is the boyhood home of John Mellencamp.
-The 2-bedroom, 1 bath, 1019 square foot ranch style house was built in 1949.
-It has been privately owned since 1979.
-The owner has plans to remodel the property and rent it on AirBnB.
+714 W Fifth Street is the childhood home of John Mellencamp.
+This ranch-style house was built in 1949.
+It has been privately owned since 1979 and there are plans to remodel the property and rent it on AirBnB.

-The Travis Carter house at 410 Indianapolis Avenue is the oldest building (1852) still standing in Seymour.
+The Travis Carter house was built in 1852.
+It is located on Indianapolis Avenue and is the oldest building still standing in Seymour.
 Today, it is privately owned, but it once housed the offices of the local Red Cross.